kevinlami/desafio-mb/README.md

 ## Data structure

-The data structure is used to assemble the form, it is located in the path: "\src\helpers\formStructure.js"
+The data structure is used to assemble the form, it is located in the path: `\src\helpers\formStructure.js`

-The const FORMS_STRUCTURE is used to create the form dynamically.
+The const `FORMS_STRUCTURE` is used to create the form `dynamically`.
-FORMS_STRUCTURE is a list of functions that return an object.
+`FORMS_STRUCTURE` is a list of functions that return an object.
 It was chosen to be a function because each function receives the data from the previous steps.

 ```bash
 //Structure of the list used to create de form: